marcglasberg/async_redux/README.md

 * `context.exceptionFor()` - Returns the `UserException` of the action of the given type that failed.

-* `context.clearException()` - Removes the given type from the list of action types that failed.
+* `context.clearExceptionFor()` - Removes the given type from the list of action types that failed.

 Try running
 the: <a href="https://github.com/marcglasberg/async_redux/blob/master/example/lib/main_conector_vs_provider.dart.dart">